The Best Vitamix Chocolate Ice Cream Recipe (think: Wendy's Frosty!)

 - ice - 4 cups

-- Freeze coconut milk into ice cube tray overnight
+- Measure 1 cup of coconut milk and freeze into ice cube tray overnight

 - In a small saucepan add the coffee and chocolate chips

 - Heat on low while stirring until almost smooth